-Fig. 5.
-1 - B(c) as function of cache size and link capacity.
+Fig. 5. $1 - B(\mathbf{c})$ as function of cache size and link capacity

-In Fig. 7, we show the effects of varying the client request rate.
-We plot curves for a low request rate ($\lambda = 3.6$ requests/sec), a medium request rate ($\lambda = 10.8$ requests/ sec), and a high request rate ($\lambda = 18$ equests/sec) for two different link capacities (using the revenue density heuristic).
-The curves for "Low λ at 6 percent link" and "Medium λ at 10 percent link" fall on top of each other.
+In Fig. 7 we show the effects of varying the client request rate.
+We plot curves for three different values of λ for two different link capacities.
+The curves for "Low λ at 6% link" and "Medium λ at 10% link" fall on top of each other.
 We can clearly see that the client request rate has much less effect on the revenue than the Zipf-parameter.
 In some cases, it is possible to counter the changes in request rate by increasing the link capacity or cache size.
-For example, if the request rate goes from Low to Medium, increasing the link capacity from 6 percent to 10 percent (60 Mbit/s to 100 Mbit/s in this case) keeps the relative revenue the same.
+For example, if the request rate goes from Low to Medium, increasing the link capacity from 6% to 10% (60 Mbit/s to 100 Mbit/s in this case) keeps the revenue the same.